Exawind/nalu-wind/docs/source/theory/supportedEquationSet.rst

 ++++++++++++++++++++++++++++++++++++++++++++

-The TAMS approach is a recently developed hybrid technique by Haering, Oliver and Moser :cite:`Haering:2018`.
+The TAMS approach is a recently developed hybrid technique by Haering, Oliver and Moser :cite:`HaeringAIAA`.
 In this approach a triple decomposition is used, breaking the instantaneous velocity field into an average component :math:`<u_i>`, a resolved fluctuation :math:`u_i^>` and an unresolved fluctuation :math:`u_i^<`.
 The subgrid stress is